marklogic/node-client-api/README.md

 ### Example setup

-The Node.js API also distributes with some examples that you can run.
+The Node.js API also distributes with some additional examples to supplement the examples from the Getting Started introduction.

 Follow the instructions in the readme file in the example distribution: